Fang-Lin93/atari100k/agents/DQN/README.md

 Python train.py
 `

-The results should be saved in a results' folder under**atari100k**.
+The results should be saved in a "results" folder under **atari100k**.
 Test process will always save videos.
-Turn it off by tune parameters in train.py (Hyper-parameters are far from optimal)
+Turn it off by tune parameters in train.py (Hyper-parameters are far from optimal and need to be tuned)